em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

 ```

 ## 4d.
 Plot a base map of Kenya, with outlines of the counties of interest
 There are many strategies for making maps in R!
-I was recently introduced to the `tmaps` package and really like it so far compared to the ways I used to make maps in R :) [tmaps](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html).
+I was recently introduced to the [tmap](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html) package and really like it so far compared to the ways I used to make maps in R :).

-While `tmaps` can handle SpatialPolygonsDataFrames like the `Kenya1_UTM` object we created, the `sf` class of objects is better supported.
+While `tmap` can handle SpatialPolygonsDataFrames like the `Kenya1_UTM` object we created, the `sf` class of objects is better supported.
 We can use the `as` function to convert to `sf` class
 ```
 > counties_sf <- as(counties, Class = "sf")
 > kenya_sf <- as(Kenya0_UTM, Class="sf")